EvgeniyMukhamedjanov/liquid-ajax-cart/docs/reference/data-ajax-cart-request-button.md

 ## Inactive state

-The links or the `data-ajax-cart-request-button` elements become inactive when there is a [Cart Ajax API request](/reference/requests/) in progress.
+The `data-ajax-cart-request-button` elements become inactive when there is a [Cart Ajax API request](/reference/requests/) in progress.

 Liquid Ajax Cart adds the [`js-ajax-cart-request-in-progress`](/reference/js-ajax-cart-request-in-progress/) CSS class to the body tag so you can show a loading indicator or make the controls visually disabled.